Engaging grammar activities for review. . . these fun grammar activities will cement your grammar lessons.

 Provide a visual

 When students can grasp a visual, they can imagine the grammar concept.
 I create visuals in several ways.
+With a bit of creativity and student involvement, you will soon have your own fun grammar activities that include meaningful visuals.

 An anchor chart is one such visual.
 What I appreciate about anchor charts is that we can add so frequently to them.
 Want to add new rules or reminders?
 Add an extension to the chart.
 Want to add examples?
 Ask students to write examples on sticky notes and attach them as exit tickets.